marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/x86-function-attributes.rst

   This supports mixing legacy codes that run with a 4-byte aligned stack with modern codes that keep a 16-byte stack for SSE compatibility.

-.. index:: stdcall function attribute, x86-32

-.. index:: functions that pop the argument stack on x86-32
+.. index:: stdcall function attribute, x86-32, functions that pop the argument stack on x86-32

 .. gcc-attr:: stdcall